-In addition, the New Rochelle toll barrier, which was located within the project limits, was removed in 2018 as part of the New York State Thruway's system-wide conversion to All-Electronic Toll Collection.
-The conversion was intended, in part, to eliminate slowed or idling traffic at toll barriers, improving air quality.
+In addition, the New Rochelle toll barrier, which was located within the project limits, was removed in 2018 as part of the Authority's system-wide conversion to All-Electronic Toll Collection.
+The conversion was intended, in part, to eliminate slowed or idling traffic at toll barriers, reducing congestion and improving air quality.